ACannamela/Realms/Omnibus.md

 ### Flat ### {#flat}

-To “knock out” an opponent, the attacking player must call out the word "Flat" prior to their attack.
+To "knock out" an opponent, the attacking player must call out the word "Flat" prior to their attack.
 Should a successful killing blow be struck, they have instead rendered their foe unconscious for a steady count of 300 seconds.
-The unconscious PC may be wakened sooner by having another PC come and wake them up by touching the unconscious PC and saying "Wake Up.”
+The unconscious PC may be wakened sooner by having another PC come and wake them up by touching the unconscious PC and saying "Wake Up."
 The PC can also wake up when any damage is inflicted on them.
 You may call "Flat" at any time, even in the middle of a fight.
 This form of attack deals no damage to armor.